 REHOMING YOUR PET ON YOUR OWN

-If you decide to give up your pet and find a home for him yourself, please read the following tips:
+If you decide to re-home your pet on your own, please read the following tips:

 Talk to friends, family members, coworkers, neighbors, and your veterinarian, as they may know someone who might be interested in taking your pet.